What is the Augsbury/North Country Scholarship?

 Who is named an Augsbury/North Country Scholar?

-Mary Kelley, Senior Assistant Director, is the contact for New York schools.
-She can be reached at 315-229-5259 or firstname.lastname@example.org.
-For international students and high schools, please contact Musa Khalidi, Director of International Admissions at 315-229-5646 or firstname.lastname@example.org.
+Laurel Brooks, Associate Director of Admissions, is the primary ANCS contact for students and school counselors at eligible high schools in New York.
+She can be reached at 315-229-5242 or email@example.com.
+Canadian students and school counselors should contact Musa Khalidi, Executive Director of International Admissions, at 315-229-5646 or firstname.lastname@example.org.